chronotruck/vue-wait/README.md

 > [Play with demo above](https://f.github.io/vue-wait/).

-Fork of VueWait for Vue 3 compatibility. **vue-wait** helps to manage multiple loading states on the page without any conflict.
+Fork of VueWait for Vue 3 compatibility.
+Test. **vue-wait** helps to manage multiple loading states on the page without any conflict.
 It's based on a **very simple idea** that manages an array (or Vuex store optionally) with multiple loading states.
 The **built-in loader component** listens its registered loader and immediately become loading state.

 # ⏩Quick Start